MalinkyZubr/Networking/Notes.md

     * the cost on all root ports of the root bridge is 0
     * say switch 1 isthe root bridge, and all ports are 1 gbps. switch 2 will say, "I was advertised a cost of 0 on my g0/1 (connected to root bridge), my interface costs 4, total is 4".
 I was advertized cost of 4 on g0/0, my interface cost = 4. total cost = 8. the root port of that switch will be whichever one has the lowest cost, the one connected to the root bridge.
     * if a switch has multiple ports with the same root cost, the interface connected to neighbor with lowest bridge id wil be the root port
     * what if two switches have two connections between them? the interface connected to the lowest port id is the root port.
-TO identify this do "show spanning-tree".
+TO identify this do `show spanning-tree`.
 STP port id = port priority (def 128) + port number. the NEIGHBOR switch's port id is used to identify root port in this case
 3. block ports to prevent layer 2 loops
    * every collision domain has a single STP designated port.
 Thus on blocked connections, we need to specify the designated port.
    * to find the designated port: